-When you see a blue butterfly, like an Eastern-Tailed Blue or Pipevine Swallowtail, you might wonder if there is a meaning behind what you’re seeing.
-Read on to learn more about blue, which is the most popular color in the world, and what it could mean when a blue butterfly crosses your path.
+When you see a blue butterfly, like an Eastern-Tailed Blue or Pipevine Swallowtail, you might wonder if there is a meaning behind what you see.
+Read on to learn more about blue, the most popular color in the world, and what it could mean when a blue butterfly crosses your path.

-For many, blue butterflies have a spiritual meaning.
-After all, azure skies and cerulean water evoke a sense of peace and receptiveness.
-Large areas of blue are calming, as they offer spiritual depth and open us up to life’s flow of energy.
+Blue butterflies have a spiritual meaning for many people – azure skies and cerulean water evoke a sense of peace and receptiveness.
+Large areas of blue are calming, offering spiritual depth and opening us up to life’s energy flow.

-Blue plants and animals are fairly uncommon and often stand out from their surroundings, so it’s tempting to ascribe them with special spiritual meanings.
-For instance, forget-me-nots and violets have long been symbols of faithfulness, while bluebirds are a sign of joy and freedom.
+Blue plants and animals are uncommon and often stand out from their surroundings, so it’s tempting to ascribe them to special spiritual meanings.
+For instance, forget-me-nots and violets have long been symbols of faithfulness, while bluebirds signify joy and freedom.

 The Dependability of Blue